 4. Become a film and TV extra

 Most opportunities are for filming projects in the UK's biggest cities, but there are other chances available around the country.
 You can sign up as an extra at The Casting Collective or check out its urgent casting calls to get a feel for the kind of opportunities there are.
-Fees are varied and you will get paid more for night shoots and you can also get supplementary payments if, for example, breakfast or other meals are not provided.
+Fees are varied and you will get paid more for night shoots.
+You can also get supplementary payments if, for example, breakfast or other meals are not provided.

 5. Get a second job